 Knowing where stuff belongs makes it easier to keep everything tidy and lowers the chance of clutter becoming a recurring problem.

-These rules of de-cluttering aren’t a definitive list on clearing out the clutter, and they won’t remove all of the difficulties from the process.
+These rules of decluttering aren’t a definitive list of clearing out the clutter, and they won’t remove all of the difficulties from the process.

 Hopefully, though, they will serve as guidelines to help you begin your own decluttering journey.